 - Then add the beaten eggs, and stir gently with a rubber scraper (I also scraped the side of the pan where a thin layer of egg cooked quickly.)

-- Serve hot, with reduced fat sour cream if desired.
+- Serve hot, with sour cream if desired.

-- This will keep at least a week in the fridge and can be reheated for a minute or two in the microwave.
+- This will keep at least a week in the fridge and can be reheated for a minute or so in the microwave.